News

 Posterity Project

 In early 2023, volunteers at Totnes Museum decided to mark the Coronation of King Charles III and Queen Camilla by creating a very special Time Capsule – a unique celebration of Totnes.
-The aim was to capture some of the energy, vibrancy, and individuality of the market town, in Devon, in this coronation year, for future generations.
+The aim was to capture some of the energy, vibrancy, and individuality of the market town, in Devon, in the coronation year, for future generations.

 It was named The Posterity Project.